qu-gg/torch-neural-ssm/README.md

 <a name="about"></a>
 ## About this Repository

 This repository is meant to conceptually introduce and highlight implementation considerations for the recent class of models called <b>Neural State-Space Models (Neural SSMs)</b>.
-They leverage the classical state-space models with the flexibility of deep learning to approach high-dimensional generative time-series modeling and learning latent dynamics functions.
+They leverage the classic state-space model with the flexibility of deep learning to approach high-dimensional generative time-series modeling and learning latent dynamics functions.

-Included is an abstract PyTorch-Lightning training class structure with specific latent dynamic functions that inherit it, as well as common metrics used in their evaluation and training examples on common datasets.
-Further broken down via implementation is the distinction between <i>system identification</i> and <i>state estimation</i> approaches, which are reminiscent of their classic SSM counterparts and arise from fundamental differences in the underlying choice of probabilistic graphical model (PGM).
+Included is an abstract PyTorch-Lightning training class with several latent dynamic functions that inherit it, as well as common metrics used in their evaluation and training examples on common datasets.
+Further broken down via implementation is the distinction between <i>system identification</i> and <i>state estimation</i> approaches, which are reminiscent of their classic SSM counterparts and arise from fundamental differences in the underlying choice of their probabilistic graphical model (PGM).

 <a name="pgmSchematic"></a>
 <p align='center'><img src="https://user-images.githubusercontent.com/32918812/169753112-bc849b24-fe13-4975-8697-fea95bb19fb5.png" alt="pgm schematic" /></p>